“TL;DR” because this is as short as I could possibly make this article, which is not very short.

 2. Who is Aleksandr Dugin?

-Aleksandr Gelyevich Dugin is a Russian political strategist with ties to some of the most powerful people in Russia: various oligarchs, billionaires, Kremlinites, military men, and even Putin himself.
+Aleksandr Gelyevich Dugin is a Russian political strategist with ties to some of the most powerful people in Russia: Various oligarchs, billionaires, Kremlinites, military men, and even Putin himself.
 This includes people such as Sergey Naryshkin (Director of the Foreign Intelligence Service), Igor Rodionov (Defence Minister), and Gennadiy Seleznyov (Chairman of the State Duma).
 Dugin’s father was a colonel-general of Russia’s Main Intelligence Directorate (GRU), which is essentially the Russian militaries’ KGB; a foreign-intelligence agency.
 GRU was originally established in the USSR by Leon Trotsky’s deputy.
-Due to the fact that Dugin’s father was an extremely high ranking glow-in-the-dark, Dugin was born into spookdom; the number of influential KGB agents that Dugin has collaborated with is too long to list here (see: http://archive.vn/iOvCT).
+Dugin was born into spookdom via his father, who was an extremely high-ranking spook.
+The number of influential KGB agents that Dugin has collaborated with is too long to list here (see here: http://archive.vn/iOvCT).

 There are a few common misconceptions about Dugin in the West, largely propagated by the lying mainstream media, but also by clueless (or subversive?) nationalists.
 These include claims that Dugin is…